promise/readme/README.md

 # 👋 I'm Glenn

-a `17.9579`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen
+a `17.958`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen

 ## GitHub Activity

 ```
+✨ Pushed 2 commits to promise/promise
+✨ Pushed 1 commit to promise/promise
+✨ Pushed 1 commit to promise/promise
+✨ Pushed 2 commits to countr/countr
+❌ Closed PR #170 in countr/countr
+🗣 Commented on #170 in countr/countr
+🗣 Commented on #170 in countr/countr
+✨ Pushed 1 commit to countr/countr
 ✨ Pushed 2 commits to countr/countr
 ✨ Pushed 1 commit to countr/countr
 ✅ Merged PR #167 in countr/countr